Why prep? Here are a few *very* good reasons…

 - Expect to abandon your vehicle at some point during the bug out, so keep items that will help you keep moving:

 - a skateboard, a kids scooter, even an inflatable canoe

-- Assemble a get home bag (GHB), a car bug out bag (car BOB) and your everyday carry kit (EDC).
+- Assemble a get home bag (GHB), a car bug out bag (car BOB) and an everyday carry kit (EDC).

 - Consider stashing some food for your pets and farmyard animals.

-- Do functional fitness 2-3 times a week to stay in shape.
+- Exercise 2-3 times a week to stay in shape.